Zamboanga City: Seaweed industry

 Seaweed production plants in Zamboanga City, along with Cebu and Southern Luzon, produce most of the world's supply of carrageenan.
 Seventy-five percent of the country's eucheuma and kappaphycus seaweed is produced mostly in the Zamboanga Peninsula and the Sulu Archipelago.

 International trade

-Zamboanga City is a member of East ASEAN Growth Area (BIMP-EAGA), a regional economic cooperation initiative between the several countries in Southeast Asia.
+Zamboanga City is a member of East ASEAN Growth Area (BIMP-EAGA), a regional economic cooperation initiative among several Southeast Asian countries.
 As a result of its membership, air and sea routes have been opened between Zamboanga City and Sandakan in Malaysia.
 The two cities have existing trade relations and have had historical cultural interactions.